- About the company

 Since 1960, vessels of the Caspian Shipping Company started sailing to international waters via the Volga- Baltic Channel.

-The Caspian Sea Oil Fleet also has successful history of operations that spans over more than 60 years.
-By the Decree of the USSR Council of Ministers, dated 31 October, 1949, “On Development of Offshore Oil Production in the Caspian Sea”, “Azerneft” Production Organisation, and by Order of the USSR Ministry of Oil Industry, dated November 4, 1949, in “Azerneft” Production Organisation’s structure, the “Floating Crafts” Division was established.
-The development of the Caspian Sea Oil Fleet began from that date.
-At that time, the floating crafts of “Artyomneft” and “Stalinneft” offshore drilling departments were transferred to ownership of the newly established organisation.
-These mainly were “Transportnik”, “Gabala”, “BMK-90” type small boats, 20 tons floating cranes and barges.
-By the Order of the USSR Ministry of Oil Industry, dated January 22, 1953, the “Floating Crafts” Division was remade into Caspian Sea Oil Fleet.
+The Caspian Sea Oil Fleet also has a successful history of operations that spans over more than 60 years.
+By the Decree of the USSR Council of Ministers, dated 31 October 1949, “On Development of Offshore Oil Production in the Caspian Sea”, “Azerneft” Production Organisation, and by Order of the USSR Ministry of Oil Industry, dated November 4, 1949, in “Azerneft” Production Organisation’s structure, the “Floating Crafts” Division was established.
+The development of the Caspian Sea Oil Fleet began on that date.
+At that time, the floating crafts of “Artyomneft” and “Stalinneft” offshore drilling departments were transferred to the ownership of the newly established organization.
+These mainly were “Transportnik”, “Gabala”, “BMK-90” type small boats, 20 tons floating cranes, and barges.
+By the Order of the USSR Ministry of Oil Industry, dated January 22, 1953, the “Floating Crafts” Division was remade into the Caspian Sea Oil Fleet.

 Today, the “Azerbaijan Caspian Shipping” Closed Joint-Stock Company is committed to fulfilling tasks at a high level by combining the maritime fleets in a single entity.